-Mr Caswell stated that this had been relocated to Queen Street and would be fully opened and functional by the end of this month.
-Overall, officers had seen more young people move away from the town centre, which was a really positive move.
+Mr Caswell stated that this had already moved and had been relocated to Queen Street and stated that by the end of this month it would be fully open and functional.
+Overall, officers had seen more young people move away from the town centre which was a really positive move.
 The Portfolio Holder for Safer and Stronger Communities referred to the Safer Streets Crime and Disorder data, noting what a positive impact this had made to the area including local businesses.